DEQ's Monitoring Network

 DEQ's monitoring network measures the levels of five of the six ambient air criteria pollutants identified by the federal Clean Air Act.
-The criteria pollutants are:
+The following are criteria pollutants:

 To provide a quantifiable means to measure air quality, EPA's Office of Air Planning and Standards, has established standards for the six criteria pollutants referenced above.
 For each criteria pollutant, the standard includes a maximum concentration above which adverse effects on human health may occur.
 These threshold concentrations are called the National Ambient Air Quality Standards (NAAQS).

 There are two types of standards: primary and secondary.
 Primary standards set limits to protect public health, including the health of sensitive populations, such as asthmatics, children, and the elderly.
 Secondary standards set limits to protect public welfare, including protection against decreased visibility, damage to animals, vegetation, and buildings.
 Idaho has adopted the federal air quality standards in the Rules for the Control of Air Pollution in Idaho (IDAPA 58.01.01.575–587).

 Air Quality Monitoring Data Summaries

 Each year DEQ issues an annual report to inform the public of air quality throughout Idaho.
 The report summarizes regional air quality while presenting air monitoring results for the six criteria air pollutants.

 - 2013 Air Quality Monitoring Data Summary (Issued April 2015)

 - 2012 Air Quality Monitoring Data Summary (Issued April 2015)